 Note: The default value of the holding registers on device Resets and after write operations is FFh.
 A write of FFh to a holding register does not modify that byte.
 This means that individual bytes of program memory may be modified, provided that the change does not attempt to change any bit from a '0' to a '1'.
-When modifying individual bytes, it is not necessary to load all 8 holding registers before executing a write operation.
+When modifying individual bytes, it is not before executing a write operation.